 The course includes a variety of teaching and learning strategies.
 These are designed to stimulate learning and to develop key skills for further education and the sporting industry, though theoretical and practical sessions and elements of independent study.

-Assessment is via 3 exams at the end of Year 2.
-There will be various mock exams to prepare you for the final exams and regular mini-assessments after each topic.
+Through 3 exams at the end of Year 2, coursework and performance analysis.
+There will be various mock exams to prepare you for your final exams.